BrandonPCollins/Project-3/README.md

 * Multiple logic path errors where the game would suddenly end after the first turn.
 Fixed by refactoring the AI turn logic.

 * Bug where if the player chose to play again the boards would remain the same, including guesses and hit ships.
 Fixed by adding a loop which clears the board to the create ships function.

+* Bug where if the player picked the same coordinates twice, the aliens would get a free turn.
+Fixed by incorporating a double pick into the get ships location function and preventing the game from proceeding by returning a value error until the player picked a new location.

 ## Known Bugs

 * Errors within the validator relating to the use of ASCII art and in-line comments.
 Has no effect upon the code's functionality.